 But while insulator layers have in fact always been implemented within ‘2D’ materials, TU Wien’s research reflects that the traditional insulator solution, SiO₂ (silicon dioxide) is not robust enough to accommodate the requisite flow of electrons in modern miniaturised electronics.
 Grasser and his colleague Yury Illarionov attribute this to SiO₂’s “very disordered surface and many free, unsaturated bonds”.

 Ultimately, TU Wien’s solution is to instead rely on a special class of crystals known as fluorides.
-The scientists explain that some of the promising crystalline insulator materials are ionic crystals, particularly calcium fluoride, or CaF₂ (an atomic model of which is pictured in the middle of the uppermost image, and on the left of the lowermost image).
+The scientists explain that some of the promising crystalline insulator materials are ionic crystals, particularly calcium fluoride (CaF₂) (an atomic model of which is pictured in the middle of the above image).
 The researchers write in Nature Materials that the ideal materials such as CaF₂ have “surfaces … [that] are chemically inert and free of dangling bonds”.